ParisNumerique/makeMeAPI/README.md

 License
 -------
-This project is under BSD-3 licence for more details read LICENCES.TXT
+This project is under BSD-3 licence for more details read LICENSE.txt